cooperhewitt/collection/README.md

 ============

-This departments, exhibitions, objects, people, periods, roles and types folders contain Cooper-Hewitt collection data exported as individual [JSON](http://www.json.org/) files.
+This departments, exhibitions, objects, people, periods, roles and types folders contain Cooper Hewitt collection data exported as individual [JSON](http://www.json.org/) files.

 File names and parent directory structures are generated using the unique ID of